danrovito/drblog/content/about.md

 #### Even More Info

 I enjoy making products.
 I am passionate about making products that make my life and the lives of other developers easier.

+I love working in different technology stacks.
+I use a lot of software, such as: PHP, Laravel, C#, .Net Core, SQL, Docker, Ubuntu, Html, CSS, etc.  I'm very passionate about learning and progressing in these languages and applications.
+Most all of my side projects are created using PHP and Laravel.
+Professionally, I work in .Net/C# on a daily basis.

+In my free time, I enjoy spending time with my family.
+We enjoy video games, LEGOs, movies, and anything else that brings us joy!